DSA for Systems and C++ Engineers: What the Interview Actually Expects

 The goal is pattern coverage, not problem count.

-Weeks 1 to 2: Fundamentals.
 Arrays, linked lists, binary search, and basic graph traversal.
 One clean implementation per day in your actual interview language.
 If you're using C++, write it with proper RAII and smart pointers where they'd naturally appear.
 This is mostly review, but writing it reinforces muscle memory.

-Weeks 3 to 4: Systems-adjacent patterns.
 Priority queues, sliding window, two pointers, bit manipulation.
 Solve 25 to 30 problems in these areas.
 Prioritize problems with clear physical analogues: LRU cache, task scheduler, merge K sorted lists, single number, counting bits.
+See DSA Patterns Cheat Sheet for the full list of recurring shapes.

-Weeks 5 to 6: Mock interviews and follow-up training.
 This is where systems engineers most often under-invest.
 The coding problem may occupy the first 25 minutes.
 The follow-up discussion fills the next 20.
 Practice articulating concurrency trade-offs, memory layout implications, and complexity analysis out loud, not just on paper.
 SpaceComplexity runs voice-based mock interviews with rubric-based feedback so you can narrate your reasoning the way you would with a real interviewer.
 That spoken practice surfaces gaps that silent LeetCode grinding does not.

 What to Skip